yaooqinn/spark-authorizer/docs/install_plugin.md

 Ranger Hive plugins should work well through `spark-authorizer`, when set `spark.sql.extensions`=`org.apache.ranger.authorization.spark.authorizer.RangerSparkSQLExtension`
 ## Additional Notes

 If you are using Apache Spark in `cluster` mode, the jar files under `$SPARK_HOME/jars/ranger-hive-plugin-impl/` will not be uploaded automatically.
-If you are not familar with Spark source code and unable to make some modifications, I suggest you copy all files in `$SPARK_HOME/jars/ranger-hive-plugin-impl/` to `$SPARK_HOME/jars/` and **DELETE** `ranger-hive-plugin-shim-0.5.3.jar` in `$SPARK_HOME/jars/`.
-This works fine for your whole Spark application but with a tiny problem of Spark UI becasue of jersey jars confliction.
+If you are not familiar with Spark source code and unable to make some modifications, I suggest you copy all files in `$SPARK_HOME/jars/ranger-hive-plugin-impl/` to `$SPARK_HOME/jars/` and **DELETE** `ranger-hive-plugin-shim-0.5.3.jar` in `$SPARK_HOME/jars/`.
+This works fine for your whole Spark application but with a tiny problem of Spark UI because of jersey jars confliction.

 Also for `cluster` mode Spark applications, `ranger.plugin.hive.policy.cache.dir` in `ranger-hive-security.xml` must be able to create on all NodeManager nodes for the Spark Driver could be generated anywhere.
 One convenient and effective way is to configure the relative path, such as,
 ```